Ptilotus beckerianus

 Ptilotus beckerianus, commonly known as ironstone mulla mulla, is a species of flowering plant in the family Amaranthaceae and is endemic to the south of South Australia.
 It is an erect perennial herb, with spoon-shaped to egg-shaped or narrowly elliptic leaves, and spikes of white flowers sometimes tinged with pink.

 Description

 Ptilotus beckerianus is an erect perennial herb that typically grows up to 20 cm high, its stems and leaves glabrous.
 The leaves are spoon-shaped to egg-shaped or narrowly elliptic, the leaves at the base of the plant up to 50 mm long and 10 mm wide, the leaves on the stems up to 32 mm long and 7 mm wide.
 The flowers are borne in spikes up to 90 mm long with about 60 white flowers sometimes tinged with pink.
-Flowering occurs between September an January and the fruit is papery and hairy, borne in cylindrical heads, each fruit containing a kidney-shaped, orange-brown seed.
+Flowering occurs between September and January and the fruit is papery and hairy, borne in cylindrical heads, each fruit containing a kidney-shaped, orange-brown seed.